ryan-roemer/deck.js-starter/README.md

 The [CodeMirror deck.js extension][cm] is Copyright Irene Ros and dual licensed under the MIT and GPL licenses.

+The [mnml deck.js theme][mnml] is Copyright Laurens Duijvesteijn and dual licensed under the MIT and GPL licenses.

 Included libraries:

 * jQuery: MIT and GPL